spacetelescope/STScI-STIPS/docs/basic_tutorial.rst

 STIPS Basic Tutorial
 ********************

-This page will take you through the process of creating a STIPS observation.
+This page will take you through the process of creating a basic STIPS observation.
 You must have STIPS installed –– if you do not, please see :doc:`installing STIPS <installation>`.

 Importing STIPS and Checking the STIPS Environment